Imagine being so deep in your work that time flies by without you even noticing.

 Time distortion is a notable indicator.
 Individuals may perceive time as either flying by or slowing down significantly.

-This distortion is a result of the complete absorption in the task at hand, where the external concept of time becomes secondary to the intrinsic enjoyment of the activity.
+This distortion results from complete absorption in the task at hand, where the external concept of time becomes secondary to the intrinsic enjoyment of the activity.

-Another aspect is the absence of self-consciousness.
+Another aspect is overcoming self-consciousness.
 Individuals lose awareness of themselves, their worries, and external judgments, allowing for a more authentic and uninhibited experience.

 Emotional rewards play a crucial role.

-A deep sense of enjoyment and intrinsic satisfaction accompanies the experience, making the activity inherently rewarding.
+A deep sense of enjoyment and intrinsic satisfaction accompany the experience, making the activity inherently rewarding.

-Pursuing the task becomes its reward, and external motivations take a backseat.
+Pursuing the task becomes its own reward, and external motivations take a back seat.
 Positive emotions such as joy, fulfillment, and mastery characterize the emotional landscape.

 In summary, identifying flow involves recognizing subjective experiences and observable behaviors.